ForkPrince/tap/README.md

 - `librescore`: A downloader for musescore.com
 - `note-block-studio`: An app to develop note block songs
 - `trae`: An adaptive AI IDE that transforms how you work
+- `aol@aim`: AOL Instant Messenger for modern versions of MacOS

 ## Formula